manuelvargastapia/tubesoft-test-manuel-vargas/README.md

 - Password: **password**

 During development, tune the setting in `server/src/config/db_config.js` and the different `.env` files.
 Note that a random port **2345** has been used to avoid potential conflict with running instances.

+*Note that `sudo` is not required if [this optional configuration](https://docs.docker.com/engine/install/linux-postinstall/) is implemented.

 ### Test